International Affairs

 • One elective course from each of the following departmental subject areas: comparative and regional perspectives; global security, conflict, and diplomacy; global governance; and economic perspectives.

-• One additional elective course from the research methods category, or an additional course from any of the following categories: comparative and regional perspectives; global security, conflict, and diplomacy; global governance; and economic perspectives.
+• One elective course from the research methods category, or an additional course from one of the departmental subject areas: comparative and regional perspectives; global security, conflict, and diplomacy; global governance; and economic perspectives.

 Core Courses